-Subject to progress, full time students will receive financial support for up to five years.
+Subject to progress, full-time students will receive financial support for up to five years.
 Additional support can come via outside grants to faculty or to students directly.
-Our students have an outstanding record of receiving grants from research centers and from agencies such as NSF and the Sloan Foundation.
+Our students have an outstanding record of receiving external grants and fellowships.
 Many also secure teaching as adjunct professors in the Atlanta area.
 The DGS and dissertation advisor can provide valuable advice about possible external funding.